 Bursa, forth largest city of Turkey located beautifully at the slopes of Mount Uludag in Anatolia.
 It was the capital of the Ottoman State between 1326-1365.
 The mausoleums of early the Ottoman sultans are located in Bursa The nickname of the city is “Yesil Bursa” (meaning “Green Bursa”) in reference to the parks and gardens.
 We will visit The Great Mosque (Ulu Cami); style of mosque architecture (a big stone square or rectangle topped by small domes) is characteristic of the early Seljuk Turkish empire, Green Tomb; is a mausoleum of the fifth Ottoman Sultan, Mehmed I. It was built by Mehmed s son and successor Murad II following the death of the sovereign in 1421 and visit Green mosque opposite to it.
 Finally visit the Silk Bazaar.
 Bursa has been a center for silk trade and silk production ever since.
 Free time for shopping in the bazaar.
 After that continue to Nicea where the famous Council of Nicea was held in 325 AD.
 You will see the well-preserved monuments from the Roman, Byzantine and Ottoman ages ,Nicea s Roman and Byzantine city walls, 14,520 feet (4,426 m) in circumference, remain almost entirely intact around the city and ancient theather.
 The highlight for religious travelers and historians are the ruins of the 4th-centurySt.
 Sophia Cathedral where the Seventh Church Council convened in 787.
 Drive to Istanbul and stay overnight.

 You will be transferred to Istanbul airport for your flight to home.
 End of our services.

-- All mentioned tours in the program including transportation with air-conditioned buses,guidance and entrance fees.
+All mentioned ( group ) tours in the program including transportation with air-conditioned buses,guidance and entrance fees.

 What’s Not Included